Devon and Cornwall Police: Officers killed in the line of duty

+Suspension of Chief Constable Will Kerr

+Will Kerr, who joined the force in December 2022, was reported on 26 July 2023 as being suspended by Police and Crime Commissioner Alison Hernandez.
+A statement issued by Hernandez's office said: "Pursuant to section 38(2) of the Police Reform and Social Responsibility Act 2011, Alison Hernandez, the Police and Crime Commissioner for Devon and Cornwall, has suspended the Chief Constable of Devon and Cornwall Police, Will Kerr OBE KPM, following allegations of misconduct.

 Oversight

 Since 5 May 2016, the Devon and Cornwall Police and Crime Commissioner is Alison Hernandez, who represents the Conservative Party.

 The police and crime commissioner is scrutinised by the Devon and Cornwall Police and Crime Panel, made up of elected councillors from the local authorities in the police area.
 Before November 2012, the force was governed by the Devon and Cornwall Police Authority.

 Organisation

 As of September 2020, the force has 3,593 individual police officers, 549 special constables, 320 police community support officers (PCSO), and 2,236 staff.
 Training for new recruits is held at the Headquarters in Middlemoor.
 For constables, it consists of eight months training and a two-year probationary period.
 For special constables it consists of three months of online learning and practical weekends training and a two-year probationary period or less, dependent on the number of tours of duty.
 For PCSOs, it consists of 18 weeks training and a 15-week probationary period.
 Recruits receive their warrant card and uniform in the first two months of training.

 The force is divided into four Basic Command Units (BCU), each commanded by a Chief Superintendent.
 Geographically larger BCUs are further split into Local Policing Areas (LPAs), under a Superintendent, which are further sub-divided into Sectors, each under an Inspector.
 The Plymouth and South Devon BCUs only contain one LPA, being divided directly into sectors.
 Most sectors contain a police station, while in Plymouth there are numerous neighbourhood bases or police stations (Crownhill, Charles Cross, Plympton, Devonport).

 Each BCU will have several specialist teams, including Patrol, Neighbourhood Policing Teams, a Criminal Investigation Department and various pro-active policing units to target persistent criminals and focus on specific operations.